craffit/sbt-elm/README.md

 Requirements
 ============
-For this plugin to work you need to have the elm compiler installed:
+For this plugin to work you need to have the Elm compiler installed:

     npm install -g elm